 I am not alone in witnessing that sight one too many times.
 After maneuvering my car fully past the scene, I drove towards the opposite intersection from where I entered, to try my chances for a curb elsewhere.
 A couple of minutes later, I found a spot a few blocks away from home and quickly pulled my car alongside.
 I figured that in the time it’d take to get back to the block on foot, the scene would be wrapped up, but in fact when I turned the corner onto my street, it was just slightly changed.
 Less than five minutes must have elapsed from when I originally came across the spectacle.
 The young man against the wall was still there, while the other was no longer in view.
 There were a few neighbors out, some walking their dogs, but we weren’t exactly in the mood then for our usual polite greetings.

 As I paced forward, closing in to the gate outside my building also brought me closer within range of the arrest.
 I thus sped up my pace, but found myself wrought by feelings of embarrassment for the young men.

 I asked myself if I should photograph the scene, if only to create a citizen’s record of the arrest, but decided against it.
 It is already a humiliating experience enough to be subjected to the will of a police officer.
 A photograph of the event, which can be shared widely, is all that less necessary.

 On getting inside, I took a seat in the living room, looking to find a way to shake the moment from my memory.
 But a few minutes later, I heard the familiar sound of mom’s cart rolling through the hallway.
-Pushing the cart along more quickly than usual, on arriving outside the door, she let the cart go roughly against it, which was unusual for her, and which created a clear thud sound.
-On opening the door, I could see that she was shaken.
-The arrest had lingered.
+Pushing the cart along more quickly than usual, on arriving outside the door, she let the cart go roughly against it, creating a thumping sound.
+On opening the door to greet her, I could see that she was shaken.
+The arrest had lingered on.
 It brought back a host of memories for her too.

 To subscribe to jimbotimes.com, add yourself to the list HERE.